duckdb/duckdb-web/docs/guides/sql_features/full_text_search.md

 PRAGMA create_fts_index('corpus', 'line_id', 'text_entry');
 ```

 The table is now ready to query using the [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) ranking function.
-Rows with no match return a null score.
+Rows with no match return a `NULL` score.

 What does Shakespeare say about butter?